Lesser of two evils principle

-The lesser of two evils principle, also referred to as the lesser evil principle and lesser-evilism, is the principle that when faced with selecting from two immoral options, the less immoral one should be chosen.
-The principle is most often invoked in reference to binary political choices under systems that make it impossible to express a sincere preference for one's favorite.
+The lesser of two evils principle, also referred to as the lesser evil principle and lesser-evilism, is the ethical principle that, when faced with selecting from two immoral options, the less immoral one should be chosen.
+The principle is most often invoked in reference to lesser evil voting, a binary political choice under systems that make it impossible to express a sincere preference for one's favorite.

 Origin

 The maxim existed already in Platonic philosophy.
 In Nicomachean Ethics, Aristotle writes: "For the lesser evil can be seen in comparison with the greater evil as a good, since this lesser evil is preferable to the greater one, and whatever preferable is good".
 The modern formulation was popularized by Thomas à Kempis' devotional book The Imitation of Christ written in early 15th century.

 In part IV of his Ethics, Spinoza states the following maxim:

 Proposition 65: "According to the guidance of reason, of two things which are good, we shall follow the greater good, and of two evils, follow the less."